Princeverma3844/MusicTube/README.md

 # MusicTube: Advanced Music Search and Recommendation System

-MusicTube is a sophisticated video streaming website built on the MERN stack, incorporating cutting-edge deep learning techniques for search and recommendation functionalities.
+MusicTube is a sophisticated video streaming website ntegrating advanced deep learning for search and recommendations, built on the MERN stack, incorporating cutting-edge deep learning techniques for search and recommendation functionalities.
 It offers a seamless user experience for discovering and enjoying music videos.

 ## Key Features